 Since July 2017, I have served as the Scholarly Communications Librarian in Georgia Southern's Zach S. Henderson Library, Now, in the consolidated Georgia Southern University Libraries, I am part of a team providing outreach and research support for Georgia Southern's faculty and graduate students.
 Prior to that, I served as Learning Commons Librarian and Assistant Professor at Georgia Southern University from 2012-2017; from 1999-2012, I worked as a Reference and Instruction Librarian at the Community College of Philadelphia’s Main Campus Library.

 My academic background is in anthropology and prehistoric archaeology and my graduate work was concentrated in paleoethnobotanical studies in the Southwestern United States.
 As a Library Liaison, I have pursued collection development in a variety of subject areas in the social and biomedical sciences.
 In Technical Service in libraries, I also have experience with serials control and management, including staff training and the documentation of policies and procedures.

 In addition to teaching formal classes in information literacy and research methods, I have experience teaching a computer applications course (both in the traditional classroom and online) and a Freshman Orientation seminar.

-My philosophy of teaching is based on two main goals: 1) to help students gain the knowledge and skills they need to become passionate learners and 2)help them establish a habit of lifelong learning.
+As a library faculty member, my philosophy of teaching is based on two main objectives: 1) to help students gain the knowledge and skills they need to become passionate learners and critical thinkers; and 2) encourage them to establish a habit of lifelong learning.